 A: We do not take reservations at any of our Matador locations.
 We seat all our guests on a first-come, first-served basis.
-We do offer private rooms for group reservations at both our Portland Matador locations, one on East Burnside and the other on NW 23rd, as well as our Redmond location.
+We do offer private rooms for group reservations at both our Portland Matador locations, one on East Burnside and the other on NW 23rd.

 Q: Do you offer rooms for private parties?

-A:We have private dining space at both of our Portland locations and our Redmond Matador location may be able to accommodate private parties on a case by case basis.
+A:We have private dining space at both of our Portland locations.
 Private rooms must be reserved in advance with a General Manger.
 We do have a private event space, called Grog, located just down the block from our original location in the historic Ballard neighborhood of Seattle.
 Grog is available for parties up to 60 guests for seated dining or 80 guests for cocktail style.
 Feel free to contact our sister brand, the Ballard Annex Oyster House, for booking details at 206-783-5410.

 Q: Are children allowed in the restaurants?